 RRO Application Process

-90 days should be allowed for processing once an application is submitted to RCI.
+90 days should be allowed for processing once an application is submitted to IIBEC.
 Applications will be processed within 60 days for an additional expediting fee ($50 member/$75 nonmember).
 An exam registration form will be provided to the candidate when the application has been approved.
 Once registered, the candidate will be contacted by Scantron, the Internet-based testing company, to schedule an exam.

 Computer-based testing is offered on demand to approved candidates subject to individual testing center hours and availability.
 The RRO exam is available online at over 1,000 conveniently located testing centers worldwide.
 Consult castleworldwide.com (recently purchased by Scantron) for testing center locations.